amarantha-k/cbas/_drafts/primer-beer.md

         "PendingOp": 0
     } ]

-The next two pairs of SQL++ statements above ask CBAS to give you record counts and a sample record from each of the shadow datasets.
+The next two pairs of SQL++ statements above ask Analytics to give you record counts and a sample record from each of the shadow datasets.
 The four resulting return values should be as follows:

     [ 1412 ]